jennymylee/tdd-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+  The topics discussed in your labs prepare you to complete the assignment.
+At first, I felt unprepared to create a popup.
+But after some research, I realized that I already possessed the basic building blocks and JavaScript knowledge needed to complete this stretch feature.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+  If I had more time, I would add more styling to the ui and to the buttons on the website.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+  Regarding my project demo, during the first few takes, most of my features worked as intended.
+While recording, I noticed that I did not set a default image for my backdrop image in the popups.
+I added this feature before recording my final take.
+I noticed that some of my peers added a nav bar to their websites; This is something I would like to implement in the future.

+### Open-source libraries used

+- no open-source libraries were used

+### Shout out

+- Shout out to Rebecca for helping me with my bugs!